panel-extensions/panel-graphic-walker/README.md

 This project is **in early stages**, so if you find a version that suits your needs, it’s recommended to **pin your version**, as updates may introduce changes.

-Please note that displaying larger datasets (>= 10 MB) may currently not be possible depending on the limits of your environment.

 ## Installation

 Install `panel-graphic-walker` via `pip`: